bitcointranscripts/bitcointranscripts/misc/2019-09-27-schnorr-taproot-workshop.md

 A: No. You'll see in the next chapter, there's a bunch of new functions.

 Let's go over the solution for section 1.1.3.
-Again, we generate a private key, public key, nonce, public nonce.
-We take the X coordinate of R, we take the bytes of the public key, we hash them together to get e.
+Again, we generate a private key, public key, nonce, public nonce.We take the X coordinate of R, we take the bytes of the public key, we hash them together to get e.
 Then we do the Schnorr equation to do k + h \* d where h is actually like e but it's a hash result.
-THen we take the signature, which is the X of R as bytes in big endian order, plus s.secret.to_bytes(32, big endian).
+THen we take the signature, which is the X of R as bytes in big endian order, plus s.secret.to\_bytes(32, big endian).

 Section 1.1.4, this is something interesting and important.
 Until now, we created random nonces.
 In python, it's fun to use random.randrange but in practice random is complicated and it's not such an easy thing.
 We don't want to rely on every signature to need a random number, because if the random number is bad then someone can crack our private key.
 So we want a deterministic nonce.
 It's a way where we can get a nonce without having to generate random stuff every time.
 So what we will do is we will hash our private key and the message together to get a nonce.
 So if we sign the same message twice, we get the same nonce.
 Since nobody else knows our private key, nobody can know what's in that nonce.
 So in 1.1.4, we'll do the same thing again, but this time we'll use a deterministic nonce.
 The verification will pass if it's a random nonce, or even if it's a deterministic nonce.
 Signature verification will pass in both cases.